Community and Culture Committee is scheduled to commence deliberations on the draft plan at its meeting on Tuesday 11 December, from 11am.

 We received 264 submissions on the draft Tauranga Reserves Management Plan.
 Thanks to all for your contributions!
 All submissions are available for viewing below.
-Council will consider these submissions, and make its decisions on the various elements of the plan at a Council meeting, likely early 2019.
+Community and port will also be published on this page when it is available.

 Draft Tauranga reserves management plan summary document (7.6mb pdf)